 Throughout the years, Stephen sensed a stronger desire to know God and serve Him more.
 He preached when our pastor was away, and also spoke every other Wednesday night.
-After seven years, our pastor left and the church felt Stephen was the natural choice to step in, and he accepted.
+After seven years, our pastor left and the church felt Stephen was the natural choice to step in, and he accepted in 2007.

 We’ve now been married thirteen years, and Stephen’s strong character and leadership continues to uphold and encourage my heart.
 We have four wild-at-heart sons and one beautiful, strong daughter.
 She’s a ray of light in our home.
 Thank God, because us girls have to stick together with all these wild boys around!
 My kids are growing into the fine adults I know the Lord is shaping them to be.

 You Are The Glue That Keeps It All Together.

 I’ve learned a lot about life from Stephen’s flooring work because there are a lot of parallels to our lives as women.
 Whenever new flooring is prepped, it is vital that the material has time to acclimate to its new environment before it is laid down.
 If it doesn’t, the material shrinks back and the glue will not hold.

 Doesn’t that sound a lot like us?